MiniMax-AI/MiniMax-M2/docs/sglang_deploy_guide.md

 ### MiniMax-M2 model is not currently supported

-This SGLang version is outdated.
-Please upgrade to the latest version.
+Please upgrade to the latest stable version, >= v0.5.4.post3.

 ## Getting Support